 What is Black Friday?

-Businesses make the most of this consumer driven day by strategizing around it in advance.
-There is no reason why non-profit organizations should stay behind.
-Lots of people get tired of the selfish consumerism all around on this day.
-You should give these people an opportunity to put their money into something selfless and donate for a cause.
+Businesses make the most of this consumer driven day by strategizing around it in advance and there is no reason why nonprofit organizations should stay behind.
+Charities are branching out with technology in hopes of taking advantage of increased internet use on Black Friday.
+Innovative, for-profit campaigns by big brands like Facebook and Amazon are changing the way consumers are shopping.
+Lots of people welcome the opportunity to put their money into something selfless and donate for a cause.

 Here are a few things that you should keep in mind for successful fundraising on this day:

 Black Friday sees a lot of frenzy in the consumer space.
 If you are setting a major fundraising campaign on this day and marketing well around it, you should be prepared for a lot of traffic on this day.
-You should be prepared well in advance that your traffic does not crash on this day.
+You should be prepared well in advance that your website does not crash on this day.
+If you have more than one giving option, like mobile giving, Facebook pages setup, be sure to test all the links and forms before you go live.
 And you have the systems in place to responding to each query or donations in an effective way.